ISP: Grown man pretended to be teen to exploit child - NewsBreak

 A press release states that police found several communications that were sexual in nature that alluded to the man trying to secretly meet with the child.

 On July 2, officers say they waited near the family’s home in Floyd County.
 Around 11:30 that morning, a trooper pulled over the suspect’s vehicle near the home.
 Police identified 28-year-old Shawn C. Riedesel by his Minnesota Driver’s License.
-Investigators believe Shawn Riedesel was currently living in Louisville, Kentucky.Man believed to have driven around with $15K of cocaine
+Investigators believe Shawn Riedesel was currently living in Louisville, Kentucky.Monkeypox spreads to Marion County

 Shawn Riedesel was arrested at the time of the stop and was transported without incident to the Floyd County Jail.
 Shawn C. Riedesel is currently charged with: